lucyannapaluk/mybrookesblog/pages/about.md

 ### About - What?

-My goal for this blog is to be a educational, inspirational source of knowledge but also a place of leisure.
+My goal for this blog is to be an educational, inspirational source of knowledge but also a place of leisure.
 I will be focusing particularly on the typographical design of magazines, newspapers and other journalistic formats such as Vogue, The Daily Mail and The Guardian.
 I will be analysing the fonts and the typographical voice they convey.
 Are they low contrast?
 Serifs?
 Tentative or emphatic?
 Luxury or squalor?
 Rigid or casual?
 I will be searching through these formats to find what voice they are trying to communicate.